Rahim2725/manufacturer-website-client-side/README.md

-# Getting Started with Create React App
+# HOSE REPAIR TOOLS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was live site link(https://manufacturer-327ba.web.app/).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`
+## Site use npm
+1 tailwind
+2 react router
+3 form hooks
+4 firebase
+5 tost use
+6 requite auth use korchi

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.